The edible city: Singapore’s urban and island foragers find food in the wild

 “Living in nature is central to the Orang Pulau (Malay for island people) identity,” said Mr Syazwan.
 “How could we destroy the environment?
 We depend on it to provide for us.”

-In the wake of the Changi Beach episode of 2021, there have been calls from marine advocacy groups to ban coastal foraging entirely to protect the invertebrate sea creatures vulnerable to manhandling by ill-informed beachgoers.
+In the wake of the Changi Beach episode of 2021, there have been calls from marine advocacy groups to ban coastal foraging entirely to protect the invertebrate sea creatures vulnerable to manhandling by ill-informed beach goers.

-Considering the spectre of a blanket ban on coastal foraging, Mr Syazwan said: “I’m thankful I’m able to learn about my heritage but I don’t want to just learn, I want to live it.”
+Considering the spectre of a blanket ban on coastal foraging, Mr Syazwan said: “I’m thankful I’m able to learn about my heritage, but I don’t want to just learn, I want to live it.”

 Mr Firdaus has a word of advice for those considering a go at the ancient practice.
 “Foraging is not for everybody.
 It’s okay to learn, see how cultures do it, but whether you want to start… that should be given more thought.”